robinozer/chefs-table/README.md

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __The landing page image__
+ __The landing page image__

- -	The hero image stretching the width of the screen is present on all pages
--	The image gives the visitor an impression of the food served, connects to the restaurant name (pomodorino is small tomato in Italian) as well as gives the visitor a place to rest their eyes from reading text.
+ -	The hero image stretching the width of the screen is present on all pages.
+The image gives the visitor an impression of the food served, connects to the restaurant name (pomodorino is small tomato in Italian) as well as gives the visitor a place to rest their eyes from reading text.
 -	On all pages, the page main content is below the hero image, except for the confirmation.html page (redirected to when submitting the booking form).
 On this page, there is a text overlay on the hero image, containing the confirmation message.
 Below the hero image is the footer.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Our food Section__
+__Our food Section__

  -	This section gives visitors who are interested in the cuisinge some background information to read, as well as an embedded YouTube video to watch about Southern Italy
  -	The visitor´s interest will be peaked at this point, inviting it to find out more about the food.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Our chefs section__
+__Our chefs section__

  - 	This section provides short profiles on the two chefs, as well as an embedded YouTube video (an profile interview conducted by BBC about one of the chefs).
     - The video provides a break from reading and will increase interest in the chefs behind the restaurant.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

-- __The Footer__
+__The Footer__

 - 	The footer is divided into three columns for easy navigation, and provides the user with contact details to the restaurant in the form of phone number, e-mail address and a physical address.
 - 	The second column has opening hours to the restaurant.